 Cooling Capacity Isn’t Always What it Seems

 We all learned how to read the tonnage off of a model number within a few weeks of beginning in the trade.
-What you may (or may not) have learned is that just because something has an 036 in the model number does not mean it actually produces 36,000 btu/hr even during RATED conditions let alone real world conditions.
+What you may (or may not) have learned is that just because something has an 036 in the model number, that does NOT mean it actually produces 36,000 BTU/hr.
+It doesn't reach the expected cooling capacity even during RATED conditions, let alone real-world conditions.

 Some of you may be used to pulling up an AHRI rating to find the true capacity of a system match.
-This is a good start and often you will find out that the the system produces slightly less to up 4,000 btu/hr less than the nominal rating.
-Here is the AHRI ratings for the system I have on my home.
+That's a good place to start; you will often find out that the system produces anywhere from slightly less to 4,000 BTU/hr less than the nominal rating.
+Here are the AHRI ratings for the system I have in my home:

-You will notice that the 2-ton matches actually produces 24,000 btu/hr at the rated conditions, which are REALLY WARM temps inside and out by the way.
-However the 4-ton match produces 46,000 btu/hr at the same conditions.
+You will notice that the 2-ton matches actually produce 24,000 BTU/hr at the rated conditions.
+Those conditions are REALLY WARM temps inside and out, by the way.
+However, the 4-ton match produces 46,000 BTU/hr under the same conditions.

-Here is an example of some real world capacity readings I took on my Carrier VNA8 4-ton system with the Testo Smart Probes app and two 605i thermo-hygrometers.
+Here are some real-world capacity readings I took on my Carrier VNA8 4-ton system with the Testo Smart Probes App and two 605i thermo-hygrometers:

-This is a 4 ton unit with a proper charge (right at 11.6 subcool like the Infinity stat calls for) a 0.45 TESP and it’s been running for 30 minutes at high stage.
-You might be tempted to think something is wrong with the measurement or the unit, but we need to look closer.
+That is for a 4-ton unit with a proper charge (right at 11.6 subcool, as the Infinity stat calls for), a 0.45 TESP, and 30 minutes of high-stage runtime.
+You might be tempted to think that something is wrong with the measurement or the unit, but we need to look closer.

-Here is the expanded data for this particular match and we lucked out.
-My air handler, condenser and suction line size are the match that the rating is based on.
-In some cases you will need to use a multiplier based on an alternate match or smaller copper sizes which can further reduce the rated capacity and possibly the efficiency as well like in the case of the FE4ANF003 or 002 below.
+Here is the expanded data for this particular match, and we lucked out.
+My air handler, condenser, and suction line size are the match that the rating is based on.
+In some cases, you will need to use a multiplier based on an alternate match or smaller copper sizes; those can further reduce the rated capacity and possibly the efficiency, like in the FE4ANF003 or 002 below.

-The highlighted figure is the closest this chart comes to our actual conditions, though our indoor dry bulb is actually significantly lower than the 75 degree DB on the chart.
-So now the real world 41,223 btu/hr actually stacks up pretty well with the 42,870 btu/hr on the chart.
+The highlighted figure is the closest this chart comes to our actual conditions, though our indoor dry-bulb temperature is actually significantly lower than the 75-degree DB on the chart.
+So, now the real-world 41,223 BTU/hr actually stacks up pretty well with the 42,870 BTU/hr on the chart.

-All of this to say that when sizing equipment and when testing capacity there is a LOT more to it than just the nominal tonnage in the model #.
-The only real way to know is to dig into the manufacturer product data and really understand that piece of equipment of equipment.
+All of this is to say that when sizing equipment and testing cooling capacity, there is a LOT more to it than just the nominal tonnage in the model number.
+The only real way to know is to dig into the manufacturer's product data and really understand that piece of equipment.